themostclueless/qeaml.github.io/pages/bip.md

 ---
 title: Bip
+desc:
-desc: The story and design of the bip build system.
+    An overview and history of the design of qeaml's custom build system, bip.
 ---

 # Bip